 As a consequence of the rapid rise in the demand for developers over the past few years, an increasing number of people are now trying their hand at programming.
-Many of them move to careers in web development.
+Many of them aim to work at web development agencies.
 If you are one of those people, you must be curious about the two types of development: back end and front end.

 We have covered the different types of web technologies in detail before.
 Today, however, we will talk exclusively about front end technologies.